 Flash photography, neon colors, stock photo smiles, busy backgrounds, heavy filters

 Minimal, two-sided design.
 Dark front with logo and tagline.
-Light back with contact details and watermark leaf.
+Light back with contact details and watermark mark.

 Standard US business card: 3.5 × 2 inches (89 × 51mm).
 Printed on 350gsm uncoated cotton stock.